flynnzac/slobil/README.md

 - `-n` do not start the interpreter.
 Exit after any loading.
 - `-m` do not print out information unless explicitly using a `print` instruction.
 - `d` do not save code as entered.
 This option prevents using commands to write out the code you have entered interactivel, but might give a small performance boost.
 Implied by `-s`.

+# Emacs

+ARBEL has an Emacs mode!
+It has syntax highlighting, indentation, and you can spawn ARBEL sessions and send code from the buffer to the interpreter.
+The emacs mode is in the `emacs` folder.
+It requires `isend-mode` which you can get from MELPA.